Skip to main content

 volatile long state; // TASK_RUNNING, TASK_INTERRUPTIBLE, etc.

-unsigned int flags; // PF_EXITING, PF_VCPU, etc.
+unsigned int flags; // PF_EXITING, PF_VCPU, PF_KTHREAD, etc.

 int prio, static_prio, normal_prio;

-struct sched_entity se;
+struct sched_entity se; // CFS scheduling entity (vruntime, etc.)

-struct sched_rt_entity rt;
+struct sched_rt_entity rt; // Real-time scheduling entity

-const struct sched_class *sched_class;
+const struct sched_class *sched_class; // Polymorphic: CFS, RT, deadline, idle

-struct task_struct *parent;
+struct task_struct *parent; // Biological parent (who forked us)

-struct list_head sibling;
+struct list_head sibling; // Links to parent's other children

-struct task_struct *group_leader;
+struct task_struct *group_leader; // Thread group leader (main thread)

-struct mm_struct *mm; // Memory descriptor
+struct mm_struct *mm; // Memory descriptor (page tables, VMAs, etc.)

-struct mm_struct *active_mm; // For kernel threads
+struct mm_struct *active_mm; // For kernel threads (which have mm == NULL)

-// Filesystem info
+// Filesystem info -- shared between threads by default

-struct fs_struct *fs; // Current directory, root
+struct fs_struct *fs; // Current working directory, root directory

 struct signal_struct *signal;